chansen22/ResponseMonster/README.md

 Software Development Risks
 --------------------------
-1. Users (Difficulty of using application, users don't have laptops/smartphones, etc) -Priority Level: 1
+1. Users (Difficulty of using application, users don't have laptops/smartphones, etc)

+Priority Level: 1

--Level of Impact: 1
+Level of Impact: 1

--How to Mitigate: Reverse engineer a clicker for cheaper production
+How to Mitigate: Reverse engineer a clicker for cheaper production

--Likelihood: 1
+Likelihood: 1

 2. Incorrect estimation of completion time.
 This would affect the quality of the final product.

--Priority Level: 8
+Priority Level: 8

--Level of Impact: 8
+Level of Impact: 8

--How to Mitigate: Constantly reassess our progress and evaluate our goals accordingly.
+How to Mitigate: Constantly reassess our progress and evaluate our goals accordingly.

--Likelihood: 3
+Likelihood: 3

 3. Ability to learn “Ruby on Rails”.
 The learning curve could be challenging for us.

--Priority Level: 8
+Priority Level: 8

--Level of Impact: 7
+Level of Impact: 7

--How to Mitigate: Keep up on tutorials and reading.
+How to Mitigate: Keep up on tutorials and reading.

--Likelihood: 2
+Likelihood: 2

 4. Not enough testing, software could have bugs at release.

--Priority Level: 6
+Priority Level: 6

--Level of Impact: 6
+Level of Impact: 6

--How to Mitigate: Test frequently and often, especially after new implementations of key elements.
+How to Mitigate: Test frequently and often, especially after new implementations of key elements.

--Likelihood: 4
+Likelihood: 4

 5. Not enough features after completion.

--Priority Level: 10
+Priority Level: 10

--Level of Impact: 10
+Level of Impact: 10

--How to Mitigate: Keep work/motivation up throughout the semester.
+How to Mitigate: Keep work/motivation up throughout the semester.

--Likelihood: 2
+Likelihood: 2

 6. No professional design experience.

--Priority Level: 1
+Priority Level: 1

--Level of Impact: 1
+Level of Impact: 1

--How to Mitigate: Keep astestics simple.
+How to Mitigate: Keep astestics simple.

--Likelihood: 1
+Likelihood: 1

 7. Application not being used.

--Priority Level: 8
+Priority Level: 8

--Level of Impact: 7
+Level of Impact: 7

+How to Mitigate: Keep application user friendly and design simple.
--How to Mitigate: Keep application user friendly and design simple.
+How to Mitigate: Keep application user friendly and design simple.

--Likelihood: 5
+Likelihood: 5

 8. Planning unnecessary features that may not be used.

--Priority Level: 6
+Priority Level: 6

--Level of Impact: 6
+Level of Impact: 6

--How to Mitigate: We shouldn’t try to anticipate what we need, before we need it.
+How to Mitigate: We shouldn’t try to anticipate what we need, before we need it.

--Likelihood: 5
+Likelihood: 5

 9. Schoolwork load becomes too heavy.

--Priority Level: 6
+Priority Level: 6

--Level of Impact: 10
+Level of Impact: 10

--How to Mitigate: Stay on track with school and manage time.
+How to Mitigate: Stay on track with school and manage time.

--Likelihood: 2
+Likelihood: 2

 10. Members not working together/getting along.

--Priority Level: 2
+Priority Level: 2

--Level of Impact: 8
+Level of Impact: 8

--How to Mitigate: Be team players.
+How to Mitigate: Be team players.

--Likelihood: 1
+Likelihood: 1

 Requirements
   1. Users will be able to create an account, either a Student, Teacher, or Administrator.